shutaozhenzhen/thetimelineproj/doc/process.rst

 Process
 =======

-This page describes how changes to timeline are made.
+This page describes how changes to Timeline are made.

 It describes how we work.